warrendeleon/rn-warrendeleon/docs/planning/user-stories/README.md

 - **TASK-053**: E2E Tests for Data Loading & Persistence (2h) - High Priority
 - **TASK-054**: Mock GitHub API in E2E Tests (1h) - High Priority

 **Note**: EPIC-006 is now complete (100%).
-EPIC-005 has unit and RNTL tests complete (18/25 tasks).
-US-012 (API Layer Unit Testing) was added to restore the two-layer testing approach from the old app. axios-mock-adapter installed.
+EPIC-005 has unit, RNTL, and API tests complete (21/25 tasks, 84%).
+US-012 (API Layer Unit Testing) was added to restore the two-layer testing approach from the old app.
+All API tests passing with 100% coverage.
+Only documentation (TASK-060) remains for US-012.
 The remaining E2E tasks (052-054) are optional enhancements for comprehensive coverage.

 ---